Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Conclusion

 The focus on the preparation of a GHZ state explores one of the first standard demonstrations of control and stability of new quantum processors.
 We have shown that the circuit depth for the preparation of a GHZ state with almost 700 gates for an $8 \times 8$ grid can be reduced by more than 35\% percent under the constraint of avoiding parallel gates for a radius smaller than $\rs = \sqrt{16} \al$.
 Satisfying this condition, the infidelity per single CZ gate in the closed Rydberg quantum system increases by one or two orders of magnitude in comparison to the infinite-$\rg$ limit.
 However, the final infidelity stays a factor of $5$ to $10$ below the major source of errors introduced by the decay from the Rydberg state.
 Furthermore, we have shown that the infidelity due to decay from the Rydberg state stays constant beyond a certain circuit depth.
 Dephasing, i.e., the next most important open quantum system effect, represents the incentive to minimize the circuit depth as long as the crosstalk is under control.
 Due to the speedup of $92\%$ and the inherent reduction in decoherence revealed by the digital twin in comparison to a completely serial circuit, we identify quantum gate parallelism as a necessary pathway to maximize the performance of NISQ devices.

 Building on this initial investigation, we foresee a number of important questions that now can and shall be addressed to support future NISQ development, along the lines of the three challenges for future quantum hardware outlined in the white paper~\cite{Wack2021}.
-For example, the development -- also via optimal control methods~\cite{Muller2021,Koch2022} -- of a four-qubit gate performing two CZ gates with suppression of crosstalk could highly improve the system performance for Rydberg systems.
+For example, the development -- also via optimal control methods~\cite{Mueller2022,Koch2022} -- of a four-qubit gate performing two CZ gates with suppression of crosstalk could highly improve the system performance for Rydberg systems.
+We foresee an engineering challenge to design the embedded classical hardware to control and apply the laser pulses in parallel.
 Questions related to the green quantum advantage and how parallel execution can be leveraged to shift the boundary for energy-efficient computing more toward QPUs shall be addressed~\cite{Jaschke2022}.
 Moreover, Rydberg platforms offer two pathways to modify the connectivity.
 On the one hand, the Rydberg blockade radius can be modified which affects the range at which two-qubit gates are possible~\cite{Spierings2022}.
 On the other hand, shift operations offer another degree of freedom: the Rydberg atoms trapped in the optical tweezers can be shifted during an algorithm as demonstrated in~\cite{Bluvstein2021}.
 This additional degree of freedom can possibly be exploited to further improve algorithm efficiency.

 The digital twin introduced here can be straightforwardly applied to different quantum computing hardware, such as superconducting or ion platforms.
 Several questions remain open on the theory side, such as gaining a better understanding of the running details of other algorithms and platforms.
 For example, a detailed comparison of the highly parallelized GHZ state preparation in Ref.~\cite{Piroli2021} is another intriguing direction, where the protocol uses auxiliary qubits and measurements.
-Finally, different improvements on the software and hardware aspects of the digital twin, e.g., via parallelization on classical computers~\cite{Secular2020}, will enable in the near future exploring higher entangling algorithms and larger system sizes.
+As is, our implementation of a digital twin is directly relevant for NISQ devices with the current number of simulated qubits.
+Different improvements on the software and hardware aspects of the digital twin, e.g., via parallelization on classical computers~\cite{Secular2020}, will enable in the near future exploring higher entangling algorithms and larger system sizes.